dm77/barcodescanner/README.md

 ```

-Please take a look at the zxing/sample project for a full working example.
+Please take a look at the [a link] (https://github.com/dm77/barcodescanner/tree/master/zxing/sample) project for a full working example.

 Advanced Usage
 --------------